qsymmachus/dnd/2022-02 Sakro Mendhi/2022-02 Sakro Mendhi.md

 A partially dismantled blast door lies on the opposite side of this room – it appears to have been violently ripped open.

 You notice the sound first – deep, guttural breaths – and you realize there's something looming behind the broken blast door, and it's at least 15 feet tall.
 It takes a moment for your brain to piece together what you're seeing.
 Two orange eyes peer out at you from behind a huge six foot tall metal shield, with a violet circle painted on its center.
-But then you realize it's not a shield, it's a helmet sitting on an enormous head, and below that you see a maw of ravening teeth, each the size of your hand.
+But you quickly realize it's not a shield at all, it's a helmet sitting on an enormous head, and below that you see a maw of ravening teeth, each the size of your hand.
 This beast looks like a dragon, but it has no wings, and small, stunted arms.
 A heavy metal collar wraps around its neck.

 Most importantly, it's staring directly at you, breathing heavily, but not moving past the threshold of the broken blast door.
 It seems to be waiting for your next move, or from some outside command.